How can we help you today?

 Who pays for shipping on eBay?

 In most eBay transactions, the buyer pays for the shipping.
 The cost can be set as a fixed amount or calculated based on the buyer’s location.
-On the other hand, sellers can also choose to offer free shipping, which is also used as a strategy to attract more buyers.
+On the other hand, sellers can choose to offer free shipping, which is also a strategy to attract more buyers.
 Here, the seller handles the shipping cost.

 Tips for managing shipping costs effectively: